-1.1 Under the Local Government and Housing Act 1989 and the Local Authorities (Companies) Order 1995 there are two types of local authority company both known as "regulated" companies.
-They are categorised according to the extent of local authority ownership and/or control of the board of directors (see Appendix 1 for further detail).
-Those regulated companies under the greatest control are known as "controlled companies" while a lesser degree of control gives rise to an "influenced" company.
+- 1.1 Under the Local Government and Housing Act 1989 and the Local Authorities (Companies) Order 1995 there are two types of local authority company both known as "regulated" companies.
+They are categorised according to the extent of local authority ownership and/or control of the Board of Directors.
+Those regulated companies under the greatest degree of control are known as "controlled companies" while a lesser degree of control gives rise to an "influenced" company.
 The legislation requires that regulated companies and the local authorities to which they are connected comply with certain governance and accounting measures.
-GYPT is a local authority "controlled" company within the meaning of the legislation, because of the number of appointments the Council is entitled to make to GYPT.
-GYPT's trading company, Norfolk Conservation Limited, is also a "controlled company" for reasons explained in section 3 of this report.

-1.2 There is a disparity between the method of appointment set down in GYPT's current Articles and the arrangements currently practised, in that the Articles of GYPT since its incorporation in1980 have required that directors (both GYBC and external) should only be appointed from a pool of Trust "members".
-However, this system of a pool of members seems to have lapsed (or was never observed) and directors began to be appointed directly by GYBC and the other participant organisations.
-More information about the original system of appointments can be found in Appendix 2 to this report.

-1.3 The current Articles of GYPT are no longer practical and need to be modernised to allow for more effective governance.
-Additionally, GYPT wishes to have the power to appoint another community representative to its board.
+The Trust is a local authority "controlled" company within the meaning of the legislation, because of the number of appointments the Council is currently entitled to make to the Trust.
+The Trust's trading company, Norfolk Conservation Limited, is also a "controlled company" for reasons explained in section 3 of this report. - 1.2 There is a disparity between the method of appointment set down in the Trust's current company Articles and the arrangements currently practised, in that the Trust's Articles, since its incorporation in 1980, have required that Directors (both Council appointed and otherwise) should only be appointed from a pool of Trust "members".
+However, this system of a pool of members from which Directors are chosen, seems to have lapsed (or was never observed) and Directors began to be appointed directly by GYBC and the other participant organisations.
+More information about the original system of appointments can be found in Appendix 2 to the 2021 report. - 1.3 The current Articles of GYPT are no longer practical and need to be modernised to allow for more effective governance.
+Additionally, GYPT wishes to have the power to appoint another community representative to its Board.
 Before such changes can be made, the position must be regularised, by aligning the appointments with the requirements of the Articles, in order that the necessary resolution to revise the Articles may be correctly made.
 This must be done by first appointing the requisite number of company "members" in accordance with the existing Articles.
-The process for this is set out in more detail in Appendix 2 - 'Next Steps'.
+The Council proposed 8 members as set out in the following paragraph. - 1.4 Under the previous report, the Council resolved to make the following appointments: - appointing the existing appointed directors of GYPT (Cllrs Williamson, Fairhead, Freeman, Hacon and Wells) as "members" of GYPT (note that they will remain Directors); [NB - Cllr Hacon was replaced by Cllr Price at the Council meeting of 28/09/2021] - appointing Iain Robertson, Major Projects & Development Director, and Sheila Oxtoby, Chief Executive, as additional members of GYPT until such time as the new Articles of Association are formally adopted; and - appointing Kate Blakemore, the Council's Strategic Director, as an additional member of GYPT (it was formerly proposed that Kate should remain a member after

+- the new Articles of Association were formally adopted, at which time she would also become a Director of GYPT). - 1.5 Not all of the proposed appointments above were accepted by the Trust.
+Their counter-proposal is set out at section 3 below.